Do You Need a Realtor to Sell Your Home?

 - helping with negotiation and contract management

-- Option 1: For Sale By Owner.
-You could list For Sale By Owner (FSBO) and avoid using an agent altogether.
-By using this approach, many buyers will see your home on Zillow, but you’d miss out on all the buyers who are on other sites like Realtor.com and Homes.com, not to mention brokerage websites like KellerWilliams.com, ReMax.com, etc. In addition, you'll also miss out on traffic from popular search apps like Homesnap and Estately, which are fed via the MLS.
+By using this approach, many buyers will see your home on Zillow, but you’d miss out on all the buyers who are on other sites like Realtor.com, Redfin, and Homes.com — not to mention brokerage websites like KellerWilliams.com, ReMax.com, etc. That's because all of these non-Zillow sites and apps are fed via a local MLS data feed.

-- Where can I find one?
-SimpleShowing is one example serving Florida and Georgia.
-For a flat $5,000 listing fee, they provide full service and support for sellers – everything you’d expect from a traditional agent without the hefty price tag.
-If your home is less than $350,000, you may be eligible for a discounted rate.
-Check out SimpleShowing.com for more information
+SimpleShowing is one example serving Florida, Texas and Georgia.
+For a 1% listing fee, we provide full service and support for sellers – everything you’d expect from a traditional agent without the hefty price tag.
+In fact, SimpleShowing sellers save around $7,500 on average compared to using a traditional broker while still getting the same expert services.

 Some tech brokerages can help when you’re buying as well.
 At SimpleShowing, you can also get full service and save thousands when you buy.
 When you work with a SimpleShowing Agent to purchase a home, we will give you up to a $15,000 buyer refund when you close.
 Learn more about our buyer refund.